GreptimeTeam/docs/docs/en/v0.4/user-guide/concepts/key-concepts.md

 ## Time-Series Table

 GreptimeDB designed time-series table to be the basic unit of data storage.
-It is similar to a table in a traditional relational database, but requires a timestamp column.
+It is similar to a table in a traditional relational database, but requires a timestamp column(We call it time index).
 The table holds a set of data that shares a common schema.
 It can be created using SQL `CREATE TABLE`, or inferred from the input data structure using the auto-schema feature.
 In a distributed deployment, a table can be split into multiple partitions that sit on different datanodes.